-This definition can involve an approach or way to transition or change the way organizations, teams, and individuals use resources such as processes and budgets.
+This definition of change management can involve an approach or way to transition or change the way organizations, teams, and individuals use resources such as processes and budgets.
 The consultant can help change an entire organization to make it more effective and efficient.
 The consultant can do this my looking at changes to both the organization and the individuals in the organization.

 The consultant can focus on how during an organizational transition teams and the people in the teams change and are affected.
 The consultant can advise and provide information about business and process solutions, information technology, and behavior – we can go one and on with this list.
 The consultant can also advise and provide information about project management during an organizational transition.

 Consultants can also point out that people who are affected by change can fall into categories such as innovators, early adopters, early majority, late majority, and laggards.

 Change management models and change management as a concept have existed since the 1980s.
 The theories and practices associated with change management grew in the 1990s partly in response to innovations in technology.
 People and organizations had to adapt and adopt change to be competitive.

 In through the 2000s up to today change management theories involved whether top down was a good way to implement change.
 Change management also involved concepts such as Lean and Agile.
 Consultants have been involved in advising on these techniques.